SmingHub/Sming/Sming/Arch/Esp32/Components/esp32/README.rst

 Configuration variables
 -----------------------

-Option variables:

-.. envvar:: ESP_VARIANT

-   Build for for esp32 or esp32s2 device

 The following variables may need to be changed if tools are installed in a different location, or if multiple versions are installed.
 By default, the most current version will be used.